taogen-docs/resources-of-learning/directions/java-resources.md

 - [The Java® Language Specification Java SE 8 Edition - doc](https://docs.oracle.com/javase/specs/jls/se8/html/index.html)
 - **Effective Java** (2nd, 2008) by Joshua Bloch
 - **Thinking in Java** (4th, 2006) by Eckel, Bruce
+- On Java 8 by Bruce Eckel
-- Modern Java in Action (JDK9) by Raoul-Gabriel Urma, Mario Fusco
+- Modern Java in Action (JDK9) (2nd, 2018) by Raoul-Gabriel Urma, Mario Fusco
 - Java 9 Modularity: Patterns and Practices for Developing Maintainable Applications by Mak, Sander
 - Modern Java Recipes: Simple Solutions to Difficult Problems in Java 8 and 9 by Kousen, Ken
 - Java in a Nutshell by David Flanagan